Anne Frank’s Helper

-Why you should know her: Miep Gies was a Dutch woman who helped hide Anne Frank and her family.
+Miep Gies was a Dutch woman who helped hide Anne Frank and her family for the two years they spent hiding from the Nazis.

 Born in Vienna, Austria, Hermine “Miep” Santruschitz was taken in by a Dutch family after the First World War and the starvation brought in its wake.
 The family nicknamed her Miep.
 Miep went to work for a Jewish man, Otto Frank, and she and her husband, Jan Gies, became friends and frequent guests of the Frank family.